Bujira/nodemailer-tutorial/README.md

 # nodemailer-tutorial
-A simple Nodemailer tutorial using Ethereal to send fake emails.
+A simple Nodemailer tutorial to send fake emails.

 ### starting the server
 yarn dev